Dundas Valley

 Dundas Valley's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Dundas Valley, based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
+Analysis of health metrics shows strong performance throughout Dundas Valley.
+AreaSearch's assessment indicates very low prevalence of common health conditions across all age groups.

-Private health cover was approximately 53% of the total population (~3,389 people), leading that of the average SA2 area but lower than Greater Sydney's 59.9%.
-The most common medical conditions were asthma and mental health issues, impacting 5.7% and 5.7% of residents respectively.
-Seventy-seven percent declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-Working-age residents had low chronic condition prevalence.
-Fifteen-point-six percent of residents were aged 65 and over (1,004 people).
-Health outcomes among seniors ranked higher than the general population nationally.
+The rate of private health cover is approximately 53% of the total population (~3,389 people), leading that of the average SA2 area but lower than Greater Sydney's 59.9%.
+The most common medical conditions in the area are asthma and mental health issues, impacting 5.7 and 5.7% of residents respectively.
+A notable 77.0% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents have low chronic condition prevalence.
+The area has 15.8% of residents aged 65 and over (1,017 people), with health outcomes among seniors particularly strong and ranking higher than the general population nationally.

 Frequently Asked Questions - Health